 The purchase orders that get budget approval are made to return to the procurement team.
 They make a Request for Proposal (RFP).

-The items are dispatched for soliciting bids to the vendors for fulfilling the order of the products or services.
-The supplier submits their bidding and reviews based on the compliance records, reputation, price, performance history.
+The items are dispatched for soliciting bids from the vendors for fulfilling the order of the products or services.
+The supplier submits their bidding and reviews based on the compliance records, reputation, price, and performance history.

 The appropriate vendor who wins the winning bid gets the contract.
 It gets refined and checked before signing to ensure all optimal terms and conditions.

 The agreement has to be mutually satisfactory for both parties.
 After the contract is signed, the Purchase order gets a legally binding contract between the seller and the buyer.

 6. Shipping and receiving the products

 Within the agreed timeframe, the suppliers supply the goods or services.
 Once the buyer receives or performs (in the case of goods and services, respectively), the purchaser reviews that product or service carefully to ensure that it is the one that had been promised.
 In case of issues, the consumer notifies the vendor.

 There is a 3-way matching system that revolves around the comparison of three things.
 It ensures that the transaction is perfect and correct.
 Those are: